-- Date values are stored as nothing but the number of days from seed date at the backend of the system.
-So, don’t get confused if you see a date value and number value are matching with each other in some cases.
+- Date values are stored as nothing but the number of days from the seed date at the backend of the system.
+Don’t get confused if you see a date value and number value match each other in some cases.
 Ex.
 Row 8 in our example.

 - The date values stored under quotation marks are considered as text/string under Excel, and they will not be the same as the actual date values even if they look the same.
 See the example screenshot below:

 This has been a guide to Compare Dates in Excel.
 Here we discuss How to Compare Dates in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –